-Night at the Museum is all about engaging with the Museum, not just watching.
-Our galleries are open, the music is pumping, games are being played, art is being created, and the food and drinks are flowing.
+Night at the Museum is all about exploring the Museum, not just watching.
+Our galleries are open, the music is pumping, games are being played, art is being created, and food and drinks are flowing.

 See highlights from previous Nights at the Museum

 Visitors explored their origins as they spun through time and around the globe at the National Museum on Friday 11 November 2016.